-3.B.17 For Emission Points AA-014 through AA-017, the engines shall be considered emergency stationary RICE under Subpart IIII, provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
-If the permittee does not operate an engine in accordance with the requirements in (a)-(c) below, the engine will not be considered an emergency engine under Subpart IIII and it must then meet all applicable requirements for non-emergency engines.

-- (a) There is no time limit on the use of in the engine in an emergency situation. - (b) The permittee may operate the engines for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with the engines.
-The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating the federal, state, or local standards require maintenance testing of the engine beyond 100 hours per calendar year. - (c) The emergency engines may be operated for up to 50 hours per calendar year in non-emergency situations.
+- 3.B.14 Emission Points AA-003, AA-005, and AA-006 shall be considered emergency stationary RICE under Subpart IIII provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations as described in (c) below.
+If the permittee does not operate an engine in accordance with the requirements in (a)-(c) below, the engine will not be considered an emergency engine under Subpart IIII, and it must then meet all applicable requirements for non-emergency engines. - (a) There is no limit on the use of an engine during an emergency situation. - (b) The permittee may operate an engine for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with the engine.
+The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state, or local standards require maintenance testing of the engine beyond 100 hours per calendar year. - (c) An emergency engine may be operated for up to 50 hours per calendar year in nonemergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (b).
-Except as provided in 40 CFR 60.4211 (f)(3)(i), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.
+Except as provided in 40 CFR 60.4211(f)(3)(i), the 50 hours per year for non-emergency situations cannot be used for peak shaving or nonemergency demand response, or to generate income for a facility to an electric grid or otherwise supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.